 - Strategic Dissemination.
-Make use of virtual environments to communicate with the top performing R&D Units, particularly the ones rated as "Excellent".
-Emphasis on R&D Units of reference coordinated by developing regions; - Participation Levels.
+Make use of virtual environments to communicate with the top performing R&D Units.
+Emphasis on R&D Units of reference coordinated by developing regions.
+Combine dissemination activities with media coverage and interviews to ERC Grantees; - Participation Levels.
 Introduce the programme to the young researchers and promote the decentralisation of candidatures.
 Empower research support officers at R&D Units.
 Capitalise the prestige of ERC grants to increase participation levels; - Strategic Objective.
-Ensure all R&D Units of reference at the national level, and in all thematic areas, have at least one ongoing ERC grantee in Horizon Europe (target of 100-120 grants); - Synergies and Pathways.
-Articulate individual schemes funded at the national level (Scientific Employment), and at European level with PT participation (MSCA, Widening and Cofunded Partnerships), to spot talents and build success stories.
-Map nationally funded projects with high impact publications and target specific research teams;
+Ensure all R&D Units of reference at the national level, and in all thematic areas, have at least one ongoing ERC grantee in Horizon Europe (target of 120-170 grants);

-- Diaspora.
-Leverage existing protocols between the PT Associations in Europe and FCT and link this to the national programme REGRESSAR to increase participation levels and attract the diaspora through the ERC; - National Complementary Funding.
+- Synergies and Pathways.
+Articulate individual schemes funded at the national level (Scientific Employment), and at European level with PT participation (MSCA, Widening and Cofunded Partnerships), to spot talents and build success stories in the ERC.
+Synergies and Pathways are to be an integral part of the dissemination strategy as well.
+Encourage institutions to map funded projects with high impact publications and to target specific research teams and its members; - Diaspora.
+Leverage existing protocols between the PT Associations in Europe and FCT and link this to the national programme REGRESSAR to increase participation levels and attract the diaspora through the ERC; - Complementary Funding.
 Implement a complementary grant scheme to ERC candidates who reached the interview step of a given Call.
-A programme providing a financial incentive to prepare a successful application to the following ERC call.
-Exceptions, modality and conditions would be detailed when appropriate; - Mirror the Scientific Council.
-Create a Mirror Group of the ERC Scientific Council in Portugal (Coordinated by the NCPs with up to 5 Members, including international researchers); - Media Coverage.
-Link to EURAXESS and to Study&Research in Portugal.
+Foment the implementation of local/regional/national programmes providing a financial incentive to prepare a successful application to the following ERC call.
+Exceptions, modality and conditions to be defined; - Mirror the Scientific Council.
+Create a Mirror Group of the ERC Scientific Council in Portugal (Coordinated by the NCPs with up to 5 Members, including international researchers); - Training.
+Implement training of NCPs in the support of ERC applications taking advantage of their past experience and career in research, establish closer linkages to the ERCEA, and build a structure of support at the national level based on scientific domains (beyond NCP attributions);

-1.2 MSCA - Marie Skłodowska - Curie Actions
+1.2.
+MSCA - Marie Skłodowska Curie Actions